Rubedo Press

 About the editor

 Dr. Cheak is a scholar of comparative religion, philosophy, and esotericism.
 Straddling the interstices between Hermetic and integral philosophy, he received his doctorate in 2011 for his thesis on René Schwaller de Lubicz, and served as president of the international Jean Gebser Society from 2013–2015.
 He has appeared in both academic and esoteric publications, including Light Broken through the Prism of Life (2011), Clavis (2014), Diaphany (2015), Octagon (2016), Lux in Tenebris (2017), The Leaf of Immortality (2017), and The Celestial Art (2018).
 As a translator of French, German, and Greek, he is also bringing a number of important projects to fruition through Rubedo Press.
-He currently lives on the west coast of New Zealand, where he maintains an active interest in tea, wine, poetry, typography, and alchemy.
+He currently lives in New Zealand, where he maintains an active interest in tea, wine, poetry, typography, and alchemy.